 Pre-existing research shows that socioeconomic, cultural, and language barriers delay autism spectrum disorder (ASD) diagnosis in the U.S. We aim to explore these challenges by conducting a systematic literature review of relevant studies involving later ASD diagnoses or misdiagnoses.
-Studies were reviewed to understand the experience of families, and severe
+Studies were reviewed to understand the experience of families, and severe barriers were identified.
+This provided us with a clear resolution to early and equitable detection and intervention for children with ASD.

-POSTER 75"JUST GETTING OLDER?": CHALLENGING

-MISCONCEPTIONS ABOUT DEMENTIA & AGING

-IN THE U.S.
+"JUST GETTING OLDER?": CHALLENGING MISCONCEPTIONS ABOUT DEMENTIA & AGING IN THE U.S.